-What is Blood Pressure?
+What is it?

-Blood pressure is a measurement of the force that blood exerts upon artery walls it's pumped throughout the body.
+Blood pressure is a measurement of the force that blood exerts upon artery walls as it's pumped throughout the body.
 The amount of blood pumped, as well as the size and flexibility of the arteries, are the key factors that determine blood pressure.

 Blood pressure readings have two numbers: